TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action

-What the anomaly effective action should determine are all the {\it anomalous} contributions to the higher point stress tensor correlation functions, since the exact 1PI quantum action (\ref{genS}) is precisely the generating function for these connected correlation functions in an arbitrary fixed background, and $\cS_{\rm anom}$ is the only term responsible for anomalous contributions in the trace Ward Identities.
+What the anomaly effective action does determine are all the {\it anomalous} contributions to the higher point stress tensor correlation functions, since the exact 1PI quantum action (\ref{genS}) is precisely the generating function for these connected correlation functions in an arbitrary fixed background, and $\cS_{\rm anom}$ is the only term responsible for anomalous contributions in the trace Ward Identities.
 In this paper we have calculated the contribution of $\cS_{\rm anom}$ to the three-point function, given explicitly by (\ref{AS3}), by three variations of the general curved space anomaly action.
-The equality (\ref{S3equiv}) shows that this is {\it precisely the same result} as that obtainable by the method of \cite{Bzowski:2013sza} of solving first the exact CWIs for the projected transverse, traceless parts of the the correlator directly in $d$-dimensional flat space, then reconstructing the full $\lag TTT\rag$ by restoring the longitudinal and trace parts by use of the conservation and anomalous trace Ward Identities in the $d\rightarrow 4$ limit.
-This is an explicit verification of $\cS_{\rm anom}$ for the trace parts of the full $\lag TTT\rag$ in any $d=4$ CFT, including the presence of multiple pole terms in all the external invariants, predicted by the anomaly action.
-In the approach of \cite{Bzowski:2013sza} these multiple pole contributions are a simple consequence of the transverse projection operators (\ref{pidef}) in the reconstruction formula (\ref{STrace}) for the trace parts of the three-point function.
-There is no doubt that these trace contributions, in complete agreement with the variation of the anomaly action have the correct analytic structure to satisfy the {\it anomalous} CWIs of a CFT in the physical $d=4$ dimensions.
+The equality (\ref{S3equiv}) shows that this is {\it precisely the same result} as that obtained for the anomalous trace parts by the method of \cite{Bzowski:2013sza} of solving first the exact CWIs for the projected transverse, traceless parts of the correlator directly in $d$-dimensional flat space, then reconstructing the full $\lag TTT\rag$ by restoring the longitudinal and trace parts by use of the conservation and anomalous trace Ward Identities in the $d\rightarrow 4$ limit.
+This is an explicit verification of $\cS_{\rm anom}$ for the anomalous trace parts of the full $\lag TTT\rag$ in any $d=4$ CFT, including the presence of multiple pole terms in all the external invariants, predicted by the anomaly action.
+In the approach of \cite{Bzowski:2013sza} these multiple pole contributions are just a consequence of the transverse projection operators (\ref{pidef}) in the reconstruction formula (\ref{STrace}) for the trace parts of the three-point function.
+These trace contributions, in complete agreement with the variation of the anomaly action, have the correct analytic structure to satisfy the {\it anomalous} CWIs of a CFT in the physical $d=4$ dimensions.